Maurocenia

 Maurocenia frangula (commonly known as Khoi cherry or vulture-berry) is a small, rounded tree of about 4 metres, that is endemic to the Western Cape, South Africa.

 Description

-It has small, fragrant, dioecious flowers, cherry-sized edible purple berries and hard yellow wood that is used to make musical instruments.
+It has small, fragrant, male and female flowers usually on separate trees, cherry-sized edible purple berries and hard yellow wood that is used to make musical instruments.

 New growth is bright scarlet.
 Mature leaves are a very dark green and leathery in texture.

 The leaves are distinctively round.
 They grow in opposite pairs up the stem with a noticeable symmetry, each new pair perpendicular to the previous.

 Distribution

 It naturally occurs only on the Cape Peninsula and in the neighbouring territory of the far south-west corner of the Western Cape.
 It has been recorded as far north as the vicinity of Saldanha.

 Here it is normally found in fynbos, coastal bush or in mountain ravines.
 Due to the fynbos vegetation being subject to seasonal fires, this species is a resprouter.
 Nevertheless, it tends to be more common on rocky outcrops and ravines which offer some protection from the fires.